 Allow us to introduce you to Mad Swirl's newest featured visual artist is the ever-talented Dallas-based Gerard Bendiks.
 Gerard's photography is self-classified as 'never outside the box' - but that isn't to say it doesn't almost give you the means to escape the box yourself!
 Bendiks takes otherwise ordinary imagery, close-ups of mundane everyday things and swirls them around in the gloriously mad mind that anyone who knows this artist, knows he has!
 When he spews 'em right back out (figuratively, of course), they've almost got a new energy, a voice and a light of their very own.
 You feel like you've discovered the little bit of magic all by yourself when you look at it.
 But alas, we here at the Swirl headquarters have a hunch that was probably Bendiks' goal all along.
 But who are we to be hunching for you?
 We'll leave the hunching up to you to see what we mean.
 Ready?
 Set...
 GO!

 mad mic memories...

 Mad Swirl was the place to be in this poetic community this past 1st Wednesday!
-This month we featured Kerseymere!
-We knew when we put this multi-talented mad man on our list of features that he would deliver a show that would send vibrations up and down and all around the Lounge.
-And did he ever!
-Huge thanks to Kerseymere for the mad memories.
+Huge thanks to all who came to swirl-a-brate and for the mad memories.
 See who was who here.

 mad swirlin' up the open mic

-Join Mad Swirl the 1st Wednesday of November (aka 11.05.14), at 8:00 sharp, when we will swirl it up madly once again. get to the Lounge early to 10th Open Mic Mad Birthday Swirl-a-bration.
-And stick around to get yourself one of the limited spots on our list... first come, first on the list.
+Join Mad Swirl the 1st Wednesday of November (aka 01.07.15), at 8:00 sharp, when we will swirl it up madly once again. get to the Lounge early to dig upon our feature, Louisiana poet Rob Dyer.
+And stick around to get yourself one of the spots on our list... first come, first on the list.
 Which means... get there early! click here fo' mo' info'!

 mad go-fund-me money-raisin'